-A society which celebrates diversity and has equitable employment opportunities for all young people.
+A society which embraces diversity, celebrates connected communities, and has equitable employment opportunities for all.

 Who We Work With

-Scarf provides opportunities to 18 – 28 year olds facing barriers to work (specifically those who are long-term unemployed), including:
+Scarf provides opportunities for 18 – 28 year-olds facing barriers to work, including those who are long-term unemployed, specifically:

 Scarf training sessions, dinners and events are top quality.
-Trainees, trainers, mentors, restaurant partners, training venues and sponsors are all proud to be part of Scarf.
+Trainees, trainers, mentors, staff, board members, restaurant partners, sponsors and diners are all proud to be part of Scarf.

 We believe in the importance of hard work and fun in equal measure.

-At Scarf, we transform the lives of young refugees, asylum seekers and new migrants by getting them into work while adding flavour and heart to the hospitality industry.
-Founded in 2010, Scarf is a not-for-profit social enterprise that partners with restaurants and other hospitality businesses to provide meaningful training, mentoring and employment opportunities to our participants.
-We provide a positive, real-world experience for our young trainees, who have faced significant barriers to work.
+At Scarf, we transform the lives of young people seeking protection, and those from refugee and migrant backgrounds, by getting them into work while adding flavour and heart to the hospitality industry.
+Founded in 2010, Scarf is a not-for-profit organisation which operates as a social enterprise.
+We partner with restaurants and other hospitality businesses to provide meaningful training, mentoring and paid work experience to our participants.
+We create a positive, real-world experience for our trainees, who have faced significant barriers to work.
 They are paid, valued, become part of a learning community, and move on to meaningful jobs with confidence, supportive relationships, and excitement.
+Scarf is run by a pretty awesome team of people – check them out here.
+And if you’re interested in the bigger picture, you can read our 2019 – 2022 Strategic Plan.

 Why did Scarf start?

-We had observed first hand the complex barriers to employment that are faced by young people seeking protection and those from a refugee or migrant background.
+Whilst volunteering with the refugee community in 2009-2010, we observed firsthand how hard it can be for newly arrived young people to find jobs, despite having a great attitude and a willingness to take on anything!
 Then we learned that unemployment rates amongst humanitarian migrants can be staggeringly high – up to 43%.
-Scarf was founded to break down these barriers and change that statistic.
+More research revealed that people seeking protection, and those from refugee/migrant backgrounds face significant barriers to employment including limited English, lack of Australian work experience and local references, impacts of past trauma on health and wellbeing, low confidence and discrimination.
+In September 2010, Scarf was founded to break down these barriers and change that statistic.
 We’re on a mission to create an inclusive and supportive environment for young people to gain hospitality knowledge, skills and experience.
 We’re also advocating for more inclusive hiring practices in the hospitality industry.
-Our vision is a society which celebrates diversity and has equitable employment opportunities for all young people!
+Our vision is a society which celebrates diversity and has equitable employment opportunities for all young people.

 What difference does Scarf make?

-- We’ve provided over 4,800 hours of paid training
+- We’ve provided over 7,970 hours of paid work experience during Scarf Dinners

-- 70% of Scarf graduates have found meaningful employment within six months of completing the program
+- 70% of Scarf graduates (from our ten-week Scarf Dinners seasonal programs) have found meaningful employment within six months of completing the program

-- Scarf trainees have gone on to fantastic jobs at venues such as Sofitel on Collins, The Plough Hotel, The Lincoln, Sun Moth Canteen and Bar, Biggie Smalls, The Moor’s Head, The Penny Black, The Dancing Dog, Peter Rowlands Catering, Mount Zero Olives, Cookie, Crown, Hell of the North and Bibendum Wine
+- Scarf trainees have gone on to fantastic jobs at Garden State Hotel, Siglo, Vertue Coffee, Super Ling, Free to Feed, The European/Spring St Events, Keg King, Koko Black, Sofitel on Collins, Atticus Finch, The Plough Hotel, The Two Birds Nest, The Lincoln, Maha, Attica, The Moor’s Head, The Penny Black, Peter Rowlands Catering, Mount Zero Olives, Gladstone Park Hotel, Thirsty Camel, Hell of the North and Bibendum Wine Co.

 What does Scarf look like?